Marilyn A. Williams

 She leaves to cherish her memories, sister, Sharon R. Barber of Grottoes, VA; brother, Ronnie M. Barber of Harrisonburg and a number of nieces, nephews, cousins and friends.

-A memorial service and a time of remembrance will be held on Saturday, Aug.
+A memorial service and a time of remembrance was held on Saturday, Aug.
 31, 2013, at 2 p.m. at Kyger Funeral Home in Harrisonburg.www.kygers.com.

 Hans H. Schages